 I chose to iron mine.
 A steamer would be safer to use, but my steamer is not working.
 I had to really watch the fabric.
 The heat setting on my iron was between 1 and 2.
 This stuff needs almost as much heat, to successfully iron it, as it would take to melt it.
 This was slow going, until I found the sweet spot (as far as temperature) to iron it.
 I also tried a hair dryer.
 That was a no go!
 That didn’t help at all, not hot enough.
 I also thought about throwing them in the dryer.
 But, they melt at such a low temperature, I was afraid I’d ruin the drum with melted plastic.

-I’ll show you why bubble wrap or a packing tape support for the cape is pretty necessary for the desired effect:
+I’ll show you why a human form, underneath the cape, is pretty necessary for the desired effect:

 With just the Pvc pipe, this isn’t nearly as impressive.
 It doesn’t look too bad in this photo, but in person it looks really dorky.
 Why bother making something half way?
 Unless you want to make these in stages, over a couple of years, then this would be the fastest way to display the idea.